 MNL is by far the most useful record of British registered shipping, because it is comprehensive - it includes all British registered ships, of any tonnage over 15 tons.

 The data was drawn from the copies of the shipping registers returned to the Board of Trade and returns made by the ports of registry.
 These sources were themselves sometimes out of date, so an entry in MNL may not be a good indication of whether a ship was still extant at that date.
 However, used with care, the entries can provide useful clues as to the fate of a ship and changes such as re-registry and changes of name.

 Though MNL is a printed source, remember that it is drawn from hand-written entries and as prone to typos as any other source, for example official numbers with digits transposed.

-The Digital Archives Initiative at Memorial University (home of MHA) has digital images of MNL for the following years: 1868, 1875, 1876, 1878, 1880, 1882, 1891, 1892, 1896, 1899, 1904, 1907, 1911, 1913, 1918, 1919, 1921, 1923, 1924, 1925, 1926, 1927, 1928, 1929, 1930, 1931, 1933, 1934, 1935, 1936, 1937, 1938.
+The Digital Archives Initiative (DAI) at Memorial University (home of MHA) has digital images of MNL for the following years: 1868, 1875, 1876, 1878, 1880, 1882, 1891, 1892, 1896, 1899, 1904, 1907, 1911, 1913, 1918, 1919, 1921, 1923, 1924, 1925, 1926, 1927, 1928, 1929, 1930, 1931, 1933, 1934, 1935, 1936, 1937, 1938, 1940 and 1947.